stouffer/EvoGeoModules/manuscript/manuscript.md

 species involved.
 For example, the phenologies of lodgepole pines and red crossbills respond spatially to the presence of squirrels [@benk03a] and palm species undergo changes in seed morphology in response to the extinction of bird dispersing their seeds [@gale13].
-In addition, most of these critical interactions are long-standing from a macro-evolutionary point of view [@eklo11,@stou12].
-Given that interactions are distributed in similar ways across communities, at both the large [@jord03] or small [@stou07] scale, it can be argued that much ecological structure is the end result of evolutionary or coevolutionary dynamics between species [@XXX].
+Given that interactions are distributed in similar ways across communities, at both the large [@jord03] or small [@stou07] scale, it can be argued that much ecological structure is the end result of evolutionary or coevolutionary dynamics between species [@eklo11,@stou12].
 Unfortunately, while the coevolutionary dynamic of pairs of interacting species has been well described at macro [@van73] and micro [@gand08] evolutionary timescales, most attempts to understand how they cascade up to the levels of diversity of both species and interactions found within empirical communities have been inconclusive [@hemb14].
-Moreover, because coevolutionary dynamics are often presented as a key driving force behind ecological structure across both time and space [@thom94a;@thom05], it is crucial to determine the scale at which they are both relevant and quantifiable.
+Moreover, because coevolutionary dynamics are often presented as a key driving force behind ecological structure across both time and space [@thom05], it is crucial to determine the scale at which they are both relevant and quantifiable.

 Historically, the evidence for coevolution in taxonomically diverse